 For those of you looking to get yourselves into a bit more trouble, I am pretty sure I saw some skiers putting in some pretty aggressive lines off Ogden Peak.
 Remember though everything above the lifts is all Backcountry terrain.
 Be sure to check in with Ski Patrol before you venture out on another epic June adventure.

 Matt Baydala, originally from Rockville Centre, New York, sniffed his way to Park City, Utah in 2006.
-Since then, he has built a career as a Park City restaurant manager to accommodate his skiing lifestyle.
+Since then, he has built a career as the Owner of the Park City restaurant Yuki Yama Sushi.
 His passion and appreciation for the diversity of Utah’s wintersports product make him the perfect Powderhound.
-"For me skiing The Greatest Snow on Earth® is not just a hobby; it’s an obsession," exclaimed Baydala.
+"For me skiing The Greatest Snow on Earth is not just a hobby; it’s an obsession," exclaimed Baydala.
 "Now I have the opportunity to share this awesome life we live out here with the entire skiing community."